Catastrophic Injuries and the Physics of a Car Accident

 Diffuse axonal injury (DAI), a type of traumatic brain injury, is one example.
 During a head-on collision, the deceleration force is so powerful that the brain shifts inside the skull.
 But it does not shift in one consistent motion.
 Individual parts of the brain have different densities relative to each other.
 As they shift laterally in response to the deceleration force, they do so at different rates, resulting in a shearing effect.
 The brain’s connective nerve fibers literally tear apart, leading to serious brain damage or death.

 The human body can endure a lot.
-Theoretically, we could safely travel at an incredibly fast constant rate of speed, so long as we sped up and slowed down gradually enough.
+Theoretically, we could safely travel at an incredibly fast constant rate of speed, so long as we speed up and slowed down gradually enough.
 It is the sudden stopping motion that our bodies cannot withstand and that leads to catastrophic injury.
 Unfortunately, a sudden stopping motion is exactly what happens in most car accidents.